nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 >
 > In order to zoom in on a particular recipe in the list, user can double-click on the corresponding recipe.

+Keyboard shortcut:
+To navigate the list, you can use the `up` and `down` arrow keys (as previously mentioned in the QuickStart).
+While the recipe to that you want to zoom in to is being selected, simply type `p` to view that particular recipe's details!

 <div style="page-break-after: always;"></div>

+### Editing a recipe: `edit`

+Made a mistake or just omitted some important details when you first stored your recipe in the recipe book?
+Don't fret, for the `edit` command is here for you to supplement these new details to increase the _rizz_ on your recipes!

+Format:
+`edit INDEX [n/RECIPE_NAME] [d/RECIPE_DURATION] [p/RECIPE_PORTION] [t/RECIPE_TAGS]...  [i/-n INGREDIENT_NAME [-a INGREDIENT_AMOUNT] [-e ESTIMATED AMOUNT] [-cn COMMON NAME] [-r REMARKS]... [-s SUBSTITUTION]...]... [s/RECIPE_STEPS]...`

+> Edits the recipe at the specified index.
+The index refers to the index number shown in the displayed recipe list.
+>
+> The index **must be a positive integer** 1,2,3,...
+>
+> All existing values will be updated to the new input values!
+>
+> When editing tags, ingredients and steps, all the existing values for these fields will be removed (i.e. adding of tags, ingredients and steps is not cumulative!)
+>
+> You can remove the optional fields (all fields except for name) by simply typing the prefix without specifying any details after it (i.e. typing `i/` removes all ingredients)
+>
+> :bulb: Tip: Alternatively, you can use the edit popup form that can be triggered using the keyboard shortcut displayed below.

+Keyboard shortcut:
+As an alternate means to typing the full command, we provide a popup form to edit a recipe!
+While the recipe to that you want to edit is being selected, simply type `f` to display the popup form for that particular recipe!

 ### Finding a recipe by name: `find`